goodbyekansas/nedryland/docs/src/deployment.md

 # Creating new deployment types

 To aid in creating the deploy script and shell Nedryland provides the function `base.deployment.mkDeployment`.
-This function takes three mandatory arguments.
+This function takes one mandatory argument.

 `deployPhase`: This is the actual deploy script.
 This can either be the inline deploy script or call an external utility.
-The environment is similar to the shell one, but it is recreated outside of nix `preDeploy`: Script code to execute before the deploy phase and when opening the shell.
+The environment is similar to the shell one, but it is recreated outside of nix

+Furthermore it accepts these optional arguments.

+`preDeployPhase`: Script code to execute before the deploy phase and when opening the shell.
 A typical usecase is to aquire credentials and set up connection details.
-`postDeploy`: Script code to execute after the deploy phase.
-Used to cleaning up resources aquired during preDeploy.
+`postDeployPhase`: Script code to execute after the deploy phase.
+Used to cleaning up resources aquired during preDeployPhase.

-Furthermore it accepts these optional arguments.

 `inputs`: A list of derivations that will be added to path for the deployment script.
 These are typically dependencies you only need to do the deployment of the artifact that aren't necessarily dependencies